dlynch7/P-Bot/Electronics/Notes: DC-DC converters.md

 #### Continuous-Discontinuous Boundary

 ## 5 Efficiency Enhancement Factor

-"The Efficiency Enhancement Factor (EEF) allows comparison in terms of power conversion efficiency that is independent of the voltage conversion ratio."
+When comparing efficiencies of various DC-DC converters, their voltage conversion ratios must be taken into account.
+From reference 1, "the Efficiency Enhancement Factor (EEF) allows comparison in terms of power conversion efficiency that is independent of the voltage conversion ratio."

-### 5.1 The Concept
+### 5.1 Concept

 ### 5.2 Interpretations